Northland: 'Heart-breaking' scenes confront Civil Defence Minister Peeni Henare in flood-hit home town

 ''I grew up here, and it didn't flood this much when I was child.
 Now all of a sudden it happens quite regularly.''

-Henare was accompanied by Tai Tokerau MP Kelvin Davis and Labour list MP Willow-Jean Prime - both from the Kawakawa and Moerewa - plus a bevy of council and Civil Defence officials.
+Henare was accompanied by Tai Tokerau MP Kelvin Davis and Labour list MP Willow-Jean Prime - both from the Kawakawa and Moerewa area - plus a bevy of council and Civil Defence officials.

 They were shown hard-hit Pembroke St, the flooded Otiria Rugby Club, and the Waiharakeke Stream a few kilometres west of Moerewa where locals believe the town's flooding problems arise.
 During heavy rain, instead of following a sharp bend in the stream, floodwaters go straight ahead down Otiria Rd and into the township.